-- 1. Has successfully completed the Basic Sciences, and all core and elective rotations - 2.
-Passed USMLE Step 1 - 3.
-Passed USMLE Step 2 CK - 4.
-Met all financial obligations for tuition and other charges - 5.
-Be in good academic and disciplinary standing - 6.
-Filed all required paperwork, including test scores, immunization records and evaluations - Submitted an acceptable graduation paper and evaluations that was reviewed and approved by the preceptor and the SJSM faculty - 8.
-Paid Required Graduation Application Fee
+- 1. Successfully complete the Basic Sciences, and all core and elective rotations - 2.
+Pass USMLE Step 1 - 3.
+Pass USMLE Step 2 CS and CK - 4.
+Meet all financial obligations for tuition and other charges - 5.
+Be in good academic standing - 6.
+File all required paperwork, including test scores, immunization records and evaluations - 7.
+Submit an acceptable graduation paper that was reviewed and approved by the preceptor and the SJSM faculty - 8.
+Pay Required Graduation Application Fee

 Please note that failure to fulfill any of the above requirements will deem the student ineligible for graduation.
-In order to apply for graduation the student must complete and send in the

-"Application for Graduation" form that is available in the downloads section of the School's website.
+In order to apply for graduation the student must complete and send in the "Application for Graduation" form that is available in the Downloads section of the School's website.
 On approval of the application for graduation, the MD degree will be awarded to the student.